 In the 1960s and 1970s, when ruled by a succession of military regimes, Bolivia developed a bad record for human rights violations, as well as repression of key labour sectors (such as the mineworkers).
 Some of the worst human right violations took place in 1980-82 during a succession of particularly vicious military governments.
 Since then, one of the most conflictual areas has been in the Chapare region of Cochabamba, source of much of the coca used in the manufacture of cocaine.

-Bolivia is the world's third largest producer of coca leaf, a crop which has many harmless traditional uses but is also a necessary raw ingredient for the manufacture of cocaine.
-Bolivia is accordingly one of the largest recipients of US anti-narcotics aid, provided both in money and in kind (training and advice by US DEA agents based in Bolivia).
+Bolivia is the world's third largest producer of coca leaf, a crop which has many harmless traditional uses but is also an ingredient for the manufacture of cocaine.
+Bolivia has been one of the largest recipients of US anti-narcotics aid, provided both in money and in kind (training and advice by US DEA agents based in Bolivia).
 During the 1990s, particularly during the Banzer government (1997-2001), Human Rights Watch reported allegations of serious human rights abuses by Bolivian security agents and US military personnel in areas targeted for forcible coca eradication.
 Since his election in 2006 President Morales, formerly leader of a coca growers' union, has increased the area of permitted coca cultivation while calling on families to exercise 'restraint' and 'responsibility' in permitted production for traditional uses.

 In 2003, 67 civilian protesters were killed in El Alto, a low-income township adjoining La Paz, when army personnel opened fire on demonstrations over the government's gas policy.
 An official investigation was criticised for failing to ensure military co-operation; and in May 2004 the Constitutional Court awarded jurisdiction over the affair to civilian, rather than military, courts.